 The Good: Great ergonomics, all OEM controller features are present, sleek design, long battery life, hassle free battery status indicator

 My only real issue is that the L1 and R1 buttons are a little too close together because of the controller’s square shape.
-It takes a while to get used to this and you have to force your fingers in the right position, but after about 4-5 hours of playing it starts to feel natural.
-Other than that this is a very nice well made controller that doesn’t feel like cheap plastic.
-For the low price I was surprised at how well made this was especially being wireless, having rumble, and SixAxis control built in.
+It takes a while to get used to this and you have to force your fingers into the right position, but after about 4-5 hours of playing it starts to feel natural.
+Other than that this is a very nice well-made controller that doesn’t feel like cheap plastic.
+For the low price, I was surprised at how well made this was especially being wireless, having rumble, and SixAxis control built in.
 This is probably one of the best wireless controllers I have ever used and will be one I recommend to everyone.